 Our agency recently launched a display campaign for a business telecommunications provider.
 They were more concerned with expanding their brand’s reach, literally making an impression with the ads, on as many people as possible.

-With only a test budget and targeting smaller DMA’s, we had over 5 million impressions.
+With only a test budget and targeting smaller DMAs, we had over 5 million impressions.
 In just two weeks.
-They’ve since added more to their budget as a result.
+The client has since added more to their budget as a result.

 An effective display advertising campaign, when set-up properly, can be economical and effective.
 At the end of the day, there’s nothing to lose, except new customers.